Practice overview

 • Quay House v Rockwell [2022] EWHC 545 (Ch).
 Led by Joanne Wicks KC, Jonathan acted for a landowner in this dispute with a developer on a major Canary Wharf site.
 Joanne and Jonathan successfully (and for the first time) applied on an interim basis to remove an agreed restriction on title in this dispute between the landowner and the developer, avoiding the land being tied up pending trial.

-• Lodha Developers 1 GSQ v 1GSQ1 Ltd, summary judgment at [2020] EWHC 2356 (Ch): Jonathan acts with Joanne Wicks KC for Lodha on a major redevelopment of Grosvenor Square in this claim against a purchaser who failed to complete.
+• Lodha Developers 1 GSQ v 1GSQ1 Ltd, summary judgment at [2020] EWHC 2356 (Ch): Jonathan acted with Joanne Wicks KC for Lodha on a major redevelopment of Grosvenor Square in this claim against a purchaser who failed to complete.

 • Canary Wharf v European Medicines Agency [2019] EWHC 335 (Ch): In the much- publicised “Brexit” case, Jonathan acted with Joanne Wicks KC for the landlord Canary Wharf in arguing that Brexit will not frustrate the EMA’s lease.
 The case settled before an appeal to the Court of Appeal.